allisonjw/Ridge-Creek-Plumbing/README.md

 ## Contracted Website Developer | Allison Wagner

-This site is a work in progress.
-Please view the temporary deployment at https://ridge-creek-plumbing.vercel.app/
+This is a custom site built in React, SCSS with CSS animations.
+To [click](http://ridgecreekplumbing.com/) her to view the site.